OwenFeik/realmview/README.md

 * Autosave for editor as well as game.
 * Scene title in save dialog for new scene should be preselected.
 * Save scene when creating; assign ID immediately.
+* Redirect to landing page through backend if logged in.

 ## Bugs
 * Updating sprite shape via menu is broken